 Students who become too ill to remain in class will be sent to the Health Room by the teacher.
 Parents/Guardians will be notified and a decision reached whether the student is to remain at school and return to class or go home.
-Any student leaving school due to illness must be signed out through the Main Entrance by the person assuming responsibility.
+Ill students must be picked up within 30 minutes after contact is made with the parents/guardians.
+Any student leaving school due to illness must be signed out through the main entrance by the person assuming responsibility.
 Please be prepared to present identification, if requested.

-❖ Students must be fever free (less than 100.4°, unmedicated) and diarrhea/vomiting free for 24 hours before returning to school.
+☆ Students must be fever free (less than 100.4°, unmedicated) and diarrhea/vomiting free for 24 hours before returning to school.
 Unmedicated means that no drugs such as Ibuprofen (Motrin, Advil) or Acetaminophen (Tylenol) have been given to the child.
-Students who return to school after having had a documented fever or vomiting/diarrhea in the previous 24 hours or have been ill with the same at home in the previous 24 hours, will be sent home. ❖
+Students who return to school after having had a documented fever or vomiting/diarrhea in the previous 24 hours or have been ill with the same at home in the previous 24 hours, will be sent home.